 The second requirement is that the disk drive's I/O head remain positioned over the file throughout sequential processing.
 This will not happen if there is competition of any kind for the I/O head.
 For example, on a multi-user time-shared computer the sorting process might compete for the I/O head with the processes of other users.
 Even when the sorting process has sole control of the I/O head, it is still likely that sequential processing will not be efficient.
 Imagine the situation where all processing is done on a single disk drive, with the typical arrangement of a single bank of read/write heads that move together over a stack of platters.
-If the sorting process involves reading from an input file, alternated with writing to an output file, then the I/O head will continuously seek between the input file and the output file.
+If the sorting process involves reading from an input file, alternated with writing to an output file.
 Similarly, if two input files are being processed simultaneously (such as during a merge process), then the I/O head will continuously seek between these two files.